mandeepsingh110696/mandeepsingh110696/README.md

 </p>

 ## 🚀 About Me
-Software Engineer with nearly 4 years of professional experience building scalable web applications and intuitive user interfaces.
+Software Engineer with over 4 years of professional experience building scalable web applications and intuitive user interfaces.
 Passionate about clean code, performance optimization, and creating exceptional user experiences.

 ## 🔧 What I Do